AMA-Labs/odc-deployment-platform/README.md

 Now run this command to initialize the environment:

-`make create-odc-db-volume drone-paper-up restore-db`
+`make create-odc-db-volume <env-prefix>-up <env-prefix>-restore-db`

+Where `<env-prefix>` is the prefix for the environment, like `drone-paper` for the IGARSS 2021 drone data ODC pipeline paper (titled "An End-to-end Pipeline for Acquiring, Processing, and Importing UAS Data for Use in the Open Data Cube (ODC)").
+You can examine the `Makefile` for available environments.

-This may take several minutes.
+This may take a few minutes.
 Most of this time is spent restoring the index database.

 Once the preceding command completes, try connecting to the notebook server at `localhost:{HOST_PORT}`.
 By default, that should be `localhost:8081`.